 To refuse it, you’ll need to follow a few steps.

 First, you should complete a Disclaimer of Interest form.
 In short, this document serves as your written intent to disclaim or refuse the inherited property.
-A real estate attorney can help you find and file this form.
+A consumer advocate can help you find and file this form.

 After it’s completed, you’ll need to send the Disclaimer of Interest form, along with a copy of the original owner’s death certificate, to the timeshare property.